zlatkok/swos-port/docs/ida2asm.md

 `VerbatimOutput` is an example output class that will output all the input "as is".
 It's a very useful tool for testing and can be a good place to start when trying to figure out how things work.

+For portability do not output new line directly.
+Use `out(Util::kNewLine)` instead.
+Use `out(kIndent)` to start an indented line.
+Base class will handle the rest, as well as tabs.